 has been signed.
-Please verify with the Property Management
+Please verify with the Property Management Office.

-17. Can a non-resident park in my parking space while I'm
+17. Can a non-resident park in my parking space while I'm out of town?

 This would require either permission by the Property Management Office or the Board of Directors.